cryptoknight-dev/BitEsax-MN-Install/README.md

 ## Funding your Masternode

-* First, we will do the initial collateral TX and send exactly 5000 BTX to one of our addresses.
+* First, we will do the initial collateral TX and send exactly 5000 BTEX to one of our addresses.
 To keep things sorted in case we setup more masternodes we will label the addresses we use.

   - Open your BitEsax wallet and switch to the "Receive" tab.